DMIT-2015/dmit2015-1212-oa01-workbook-gbroberts/README.md

 # DMIT2015 Basic Starter Kit

-## Owner your name
+## Owner Graham Roberts

-alter this statement to indicate the usage of this repository
+This repository will serve as a workbook for all my DMIT2015 Enterprise Development demos.